phronmophobic/blog/markdown/fastleannative.md

 Despite the amount of software running on GPUs these days, GPU programming is still a bit of a mess.
 There are several APIs that target GPUs: OpenGL, Vulkan, CUDA, Metal, and DirectX.
 Each API has its strengths, weaknesses, availability, and shader language.
 Most options are limited to specific platforms.
 Cross platform options like Vulkan have a steep learning curve (see this +1,000 line example for drawing a [triangle](https://github.com/KhronosGroup/Vulkan-Samples/blob/177edebf0cd7d4f669667e49f052cfb56b17e004/samples/api/hello_triangle/hello_triangle.cpp)).

-Each API has its own shader language, which can make reusing code difficulty.
-Further, most shader languages have poor support for code reuse so many libraries that include shaders use a custom dialect that is non portable.
+Each API has its own shader language, which can make reusing code difficult.
+Further, most shader languages have poor support for code reuse so many libraries that include shaders use a custom dialect that is non-portable.

 There are higher level libraries that expose a higher level interface so that users don't have to write shaders.
 Due to the complexity of the underlying system, these higher level libraries often have to make tough choices about which languages, runtimes, and hardware they support.
 Especially for graphics, many higher level libraries still require writing shaders regardless.